 Home ownership and real estate investing is difficult, especially depending on where you live/what you do.
-That said, HomeSlice creates a marketplace that’s friendly to small capital investors looking to diversify into real estate, but not having the funds or the will (at the moment) to make the 20% down payment commitment on a home.
-HomeSlice opens the door to purchase equity shares (%’s) of another persons’ home equity.
+That said, HomeSlice creates a marketplace that’s friendly to small capital investors looking to diversify into real estate, but whom don’t have the funds to make a 20% down payment on a home.
+HomeSlice opens the door to purchase equity shares (otherwise known as Slices*) of another persons’ home equity.

 The home equity shares can appreciate or depreciate over time, so there is significant investment risk.